ethanwillis/slate/source/index.html.md

       <yellow>Required</yellow>
     </parameter>
      <desc>
-       This parameter can have only 'view' value if doi only provided
+       This parameter must be set to 'view' if only DOI is provided
      </desc>
   </item>
 </params>

-## Get widget API
+## Get widget data

 > Example request | published protocols widget